 To some, this will read as if I'm suggesting you become selfish and expect everyone else to put you first, but I'm not.
 After all, running can be self-care and that's not selfish.

 If you're going to ask others to help you fit in your runs then you better be prepared to help others get what they want in return.
 There are plenty of things you can do to encourage your family to make the most of the festive period.
 Holidays are not about stopping the things you love, they're about giving people the opportunity to do more of what they love, with the support of family.

-Talk to each member of your family to find out what they’d like to do.
-For some it may be doing anything, so long as it’s as a family.
-Some may want to watch some Festive movies and others to spend time alone with a new present.
+Talk to each member of your family to find out what they'd like to do.
+For some it may not be doing anything, so long as it's together.
+Some may want to watch festive movies, others to spend time with a new present.
 Brainstorm ways to give each family member time doing the things they love.
-This could be by themselves, with friends or ideally as a family.
-The better you give, the happier they’ll be for you to schedule in what you love doing.
+This could be by themselves, with friends or as a family.
+The better you give, the happier they'll be for you to schedule in what you love doing.

 Show your excitement about doing something different with your running through the festive season.
 Let them know about any fun events which are on and give them the opportunity to run with you, at their pace.
 If your family know you want to use the time off work to improve your running as well as spend more time with family then they'll be more likely to accommodate your training.
 The more you identify other's priorities and proactively work to ensure they are accommodated for, the easier life will be for all.